Undream entry in Chris Wayan's journal 1974/10/7

 Out and in, with tender loathing, the slugs and the man dance; the slug ballet.

 This was no dream.
-When I was in that writing class, I lived in a damp old house on the floodplain in Santa Cruz, and this went on all year.
+When I was in that writing class, I lived in a damp old house on the floodplain in Santa Cruz, and the dance went on all year.
 Brrrr, slugs...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books